 As noted previously, net position may serve over time as a useful indicator of a government's financial position.
-For the year ended June 30, 2021 the School's liabilities and deferred inflows were more than its assets and deferred outflows by \$456,834.
-The negative balance is due to the implementation of GASB 68 and 75, resulting in a net pension liability of \$1,963,309 and a net OPEB liability of \$71,368 representing its proportionate share of the state retirement system plan.
-Current year activities increased the net position by \$768,079. \$45,000 of the total net position is restricted for emergencies required to comply with the Tabor amendment.
+For the year ended June 30, 2022 the School's liabilities and deferred inflows were less than its assets and deferred outflows by \$268,348.
+Current year activities increased the net position by \$725,182. \$60,000 of the total net position is restricted for emergencies required to comply with the Tabor amendment.

-The following table provides a summary of the Statement of Net Position for governmental activities as of June 30, 2021 and 2020.
+The following table provides a summary of the Statement of Net Position for governmental activities as of June 30, 2022 and 2021.